 Based on the six habits of highly successful people, the idea is to implement all six elements into your morning to kick start your day with productivity and positivity.

 I’ve taken Hal’s method on the road and while it might seem impossible to do all six of those things on your morning commute, I assure you it’s totally doable.
 And you might even have some fun!

 Let’s break each one down to make your long commute productive and less painful shall we?

 This post contains Amazon affiliate links.
 As an affiliate, I earn a commission on qualifying purchases.

 Silence – Finding Quiet Time in the Car

 Think about your day.
 How much of it is spent in absolute silence?
 Not including sleeping.

-If you’ve found your way to my blog and then this post I’m going to take a guess that you are a mom who works outside the home trying to figure out how in the heck to manage a long commute when you have 15 trillion things to do each day.
+If you’ve found your way to this working mom blog and then this post I’m going to take a guess that you are a mom!
+Perhaps a mom who works outside the home trying to figure out how in the heck to manage a long commute when you have 15 trillion things to do each day.

 Your day is filled with requests, questions, phone calls, more requests, more questions, and very little silence.